 Indian Air Force Group Captain Abhinandan Varthaman, who claimed to have shot down a Pakistani F-16 during the 2019 conflict, was conferred upon the Vir Chakra, India’s third-highest gallantry award, on November 22.

-Interestingly, many believe that someday the US could acknowledge the loss of Pakistani F-16 fighters to Indian Air Forces’ MiG-21 Bison.
+Interestingly, many believe the US could someday acknowledge the loss of Pakistani F-16 fighters to Indian Air Forces’ MiG-21 Bison.

 The Story So Far